Lumisumu/carrot-comic-downloader/README.md

 # Carrot Comic Downloader 1.2

-Python program for downloading Pikmin 4 promotional comic panels and converting them from AVIF to PNG file format.
+Python program for downloading webcomics and converting them into PNG file format.
+It supports importing your own script, but it also has automated support for Pikmin 4 promo comics and Dark Legacy Comics.
+More supported comics are planned.

+Originally project was started because I needed a convenient way to download all Pikmin 4 promotional comics and convert them from AVIF to PNG.

 # How to use